 It is also widely asserted that there is no such thing as a Majorana fermion in four Euclidean dimensions.
 This last is a great pity because we would like to study Majorana fermions using heat-kernel regularized path integrals or by lattice-theory computations, and these tools are only available in Euclidean signature.

-The problem here is that many authors identify the existence of Majorana fermions with the existence of real gamma matrices and so, when the metric has $p$ plus signs and $q$ negative signs, they need to delve into the reality properties of representations of the Clifford algebras ${\rm Cl}(p,q)$ .
+The problem with this assertion is that many authors identify the existence of Majorana fermions with the existence of real gamma matrices and so, when the metric has $p$ plus signs and $q$ negative signs, they need to delve into the reality properties of representations of the Clifford algebras ${\rm Cl}(p,q)$ .
 These properties depend intricately on $p-q$ (mod 8) \cite{polchinski,ofarril} and, in particular because

-they suggest that the Bjorken and Drell ``West Coast" or``mostly minus" metric $g_{\mu\nu}= {\rm diag}(1,-1,-1,-1)$ is necessarily different from the ``East Coast," mostly plus, metric $g_{\mu\nu}= {\rm diag}(-1,+1,+1,+1)$ which is preferred by general relativists.
+they suggest that the Bjorken and Drell ``West Coast" or ``mostly minus" metric $g_{\mu\nu}= {\rm diag}(1,-1,-1,-1)$ is necessarily different from the ``East Coast," mostly plus, metric $g_{\mu\nu}= {\rm diag}(-1,+1,+1,+1)$ that is preferred by general relativists.
 Surely nothing { physical\/} can depend on our choice of metric convention?

-The representation theory of Clifford algebras defined over the field ${\mathbb R}$ contains much beautiful mathematics, but for field-theory applications it rather misses the point.
-We compute in Euclidean signature not because we are interested in how physics would look were the world Euclidean, but rather because it is a useful tool for studying our Minkowski-signature world.
-Osterwalder and Schrader \cite{osterwalder-schrader} showed that when the Euclidean-signature $n$-point functions satisfy the condition of reflection positivity then one can reconstruct the Minkowski-signature $n$-point functions as analytic continuations of the Euclidean ones by taking the external momenta $p$ into the Minkowski region where particles are on-shell when $p^2=-m^2$.
+The representation theory of Clifford algebras defined over the field ${\mathbb R}$ contains much beautiful mathematics, but for physics applications it rather misses the point.
+We compute in Euclidean signature not because we are interested in how physics would look were our world Euclidean, but rather because it is a useful tool for studying our Minkowski-signature universe.
+Osterwalder and Schrader \cite{osterwalder-schrader} showed that when the Euclidean-signature $n$-point functions satisfy the condition of reflection positivity then one can obtain the Minkowski-signature $n$-point functions as analytic continuations of the Euclidean ones by taking the external momenta $p$ into the Minkowski region where particles are on-shell when $p^2=-m^2$.
 The {\it physical\/} Majorana condition in Euclidean signature does not need real gamma matrices, but rather that the reconstructed $n$-point functions be those of Minkowski-signature Majorana particles \cite{wetterich}.
 The physical Majorana condition then depends only the symmetry properties of certain matrices ${\mathcal C}_{\alpha\beta}$ and ${\mathcal T}_{\alpha\beta}$ which are indifferent to the $\pm$ signs in the metric \cite{murayama}.